 Ann Hansen of Direct Action noted that the group “decided to keep the actions small and simple so that people could get involved without having to fear serious prison time as a consequence.”

-The Atlantic City bomber, Eric Rudolph, said, “I had spent a week earlier that month casing [the target] … There was no hideout near the target, no place of concealment where I could sit and scope it out, so I did my scouting on the move.
+The Atlantic City bomber, Eric Rudolph, said, “I had spent a week earlier that month casing … There was no hideout near the target, no place of concealment where I could sit and scope it out, so I did my scouting on the move.
 After parking a mile away, I made three passes … each day.
 I strolled past it at different times of the day, approaching from a different angle and wearing a slightly different disguise on each pass.”

-A member of the Weather Underground reported that “we agreed to investigate other targets as well … One team went to each of the possible sites to do reconnaissance … [once completed] … The conversation focused on which of the targets we had investigated were feasible.
+A member of the Weather Underground reported that “we agreed to investigate other targets as well … One team went to each of the possible sites to do reconnaissance … … The conversation focused on which of the targets we had investigated were feasible.
 Then we discussed the logistical details required for each action.”

 Cost-benefit analyses also differ among other criminals.
-For example, inexperienced commercial robbers pay more attention to potential benefits at the expense of focusing upon risks.
+For example, inexperienced commercial robbers pay more attention to potential benefits at the expense of focusing on risks.
 There may be a general unawareness or blindness to risk amongst some offenders due to intoxication or because co-offenders actively downplay the risk.
-Previous successes leads to downplaying immediate situational risks.
+Previous successes lead to downplaying immediate situational risks.
 Sometimes risk is accepted and circumvented by predetermined plans to display an illusion of normalcy.